 The original layout and design of Footpatrol’s London store was inspired by the hidden boutiques of Japan and put together by design duo the Wilson Brothers.
 Inside, you’ll find Japanese exclusives and other sneakers that are hard to come by in Europe.
 In addition to big brands such as ASICS, Mizuno, Nike, and adidas, you’ll find a number of niche labels that provide a nice break from the norm.

-Physical Locations: New York (x5), Los Angeles, and Miami
+Physical Locations: New York (x5), Los Angeles, Miami, London, and Tokyo

 Editor’s Notes: KITH was founded in 2011 by Ronnie Fieg, one of the most popular sneaker collaborators of recent years.
 Perhaps best known for his work on ASICS GEL-Lyte models, Fieg has developed a penchant for reviving archive models and has since expanded both his business and the number of brands he works with.
 These range from Nike and adidas to Cap’n Crunch cereal and Versace.
 The collaboration with Cap’n Crunch cereal saw KITH launch KITH TREATS, an in-house cereal bar that was born out of Fieg’s love for the breakfast food.
 In addition to a number of cereal options — all named after Fieg’s closest friends, family, and influential people in the music, style, and sneaker sphere — customers can refresh themselves with a milkshake or some soft-serve ice cream.